kzldlgr/e-Rescue-App/README.md

 # ![e-Rescue_App (1)](https://github.com/kzldlgr/e-Rescue-App/assets/99521214/7be0c12e-4a74-4ea1-b3c9-a1fae71b2166)
-This project is use to send help to responders near your location in case of emergency.
+This project is use to send help to local barangay unit reponders near your location in case of emergency.

 # Installation
 Clone the repository by `git clone https://github.com/kzldlgr/e-Rescue-App.git`